peterhontaru/Statistical-Inference-General-Social-Survey/README.md

 ### Problem Statement:

-This document is the report from the final course project for the **Inferential Statistics course**, as part of the **Duke University Statistics with R course in partnership with Coursera**.
+This document is a report from the final course project for the **Inferential Statistics course**, as part of the **Duke University Statistics with R course in partnership with Coursera**.

-The project consisted of exploring a real-world dataset (a subset of the **General Social Survey**) and create a report that included statistical inference on a question of interest (ended using three questions).
+The project consisted of exploring a real-world dataset (a subset of the **General Social Survey**) in order to create a report that included statistical inference on a question of interest (ended up using three questions).

 ### Summary: